MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-local-psrepositories.md

 Publish-Module -Path 'F:\OfflinePowerShellGet' -Repository LocalPsRepo -NuGetApiKey 'AnyStringWillDo'
 ```

-## PowerShellGet repositories using Packaging solutions
+## Use Packaging solutions to host PowerShellGet repositories

 You can also use packaging solutions like Azure Artifacts to host a private or public PowerShellGet
 repository.
 For more information and instructions, see the [Azure Artifacts documentation](https://docs.microsoft.com/azure/devops/artifacts/tutorials/private-powershell-library).